melquiadesvazquez/NodePop/README.md

 ## RESTful API services

-The four primary or most-commonly-used HTTP methods are implemented
+The four primary or most-commonly-used HTTP methods are implemented:

 + GET &ndash; returning the list of ads, ads by id and tags
 + POST &ndash; creating an ad